lecy/CityBikeNYC/docs/index.md

 https://github.com/lecy/CityBikeNYC/tree/master/DATA

+This is the example of basic analysis of data with dplyr: [Basic analysis](Bikes_Markdown.html)

+# Creating the list of routes and background map.

+The following data was used:

 stations <- readRDS(gzcon(url("https://github.com/lecy/CityBikeNYC/raw/master/DATA/STATIONS.rds")))

-Creating the list of routes and background map.

 routes.list <- readRDS(gzcon(url("https://github.com/lecy/CityBikeNYC/raw/master/DATA/ALL_ROUTES_LIST.rds")))
 water <- geojson_read( "https://raw.githubusercontent.com/lecy/CityBikeNYC/master/DATA/nyc_water.geojson", what="sp" )

-Detailed information about creating list of routes and the map can be found here. https://github.com/lecy/CityBikeNYC/blob/master/SANDBOX/PlottingPractice.R https://github.com/lecy/CityBikeNYC/blob/master/SANDBOX/Recipe_To_Map_All_Routes.md
+Detailed information about creating stations, the list of routes and the map can be found here. https://github.com/lecy/CityBikeNYC/blob/master/SANDBOX/PlottingPractice.R https://github.com/lecy/CityBikeNYC/blob/master/SANDBOX/Recipe_To_Map_All_Routes.md

-# Subseting and converting data
+# Subseting and converting data for Shiny

 For proper visualization of different variables (gender, time, day, age), we must subset our data.
 ```